-By default buttons in iOS do not animate, although you can set different properties for their different states.
-This simple piece of code can be attached to any button to give it a slight size animation, giving the user the feedback they need to know your button has been pressed.
-Continue reading “Animate your iOS buttons on touch”
+By default, buttons in iOS do not animate.
+Fortunately, you can set alternative properties for their different states.
+This simple piece of code can be attached to any button to give it a slight size animation.
+Therefore the user gets the feedback they need to know your button has been pressed.
+Continue Reading “Animate your iOS buttons on touch”

 Just a quick post this time, for those of you looking to add sharing into your App.

 Apple have done a great drop adding sharing into their OS.
 It couldn’t be easier to add it in to your app with just three lines of code.
 Continue Reading “Add Sharing to your iOS App”

 I find it really frustrating that there’s no built-in Hex colours in Swift.
 It means I have to convert my usual simple values into RGB.
 What makes this more annoying is that the UIColor function accepts Float values between 0 and 1, meaning you then have to convert those to some ridiculous floating number.
 Continue Reading “Simple UIColor references in Swift”